marklogic-community/smart-mastering-core/_pages/docs/merging-options.md

   </merge>
 ```

-None of the elements inside the `merge` element is required.
+None of the elements inside the `merge` element are required.

 #### Custom Merging